CTEC3905-2022/lecture-slides/js.md

 > ### "*ECMAScript* was always an unwanted trade name that sounds like a skin disease." - Brendan Eich

-- We will mostly use ECMAScript 2015 (also known as ES6) (>97% coverage)
+- ECMAScript 2015 (also known as ES6) was a *huge* update.
-- Also a few bits from ECMAScript 2016
+- We will mostly use this as well as a few bits from ECMAScript 2016
-- Latest release is ECMAScript 2020 (~80% coverage)
+- Latest release is ECMAScript 2022

 -----